Lead Adult Care Worker

 Situation Judgement Test

 Apprentices will be presented with a range of real-life scenarios about which they are required to answer 60 Situational Judgement Test questions.
-The assessment will be undertaken online and under controlled conditions with a time limit applied.
-The questions will be drawn from the stated Knowledge and Skills elements of the standard and focus on the higher order competencies.
+The assessment will be undertaken under controlled conditions.
+The Apprentice will have a maximum of 90 minutes to complete the test.
+The questions will be drawn from the stated Knowledge and Skills elements of the standard and focus on the higher-order competencies.

-In the concluding assessment element, the End-Point Assessor leads a 45-minute Discussion to uncover additional evidence of personal development activities and how this learning was applied to the role and workplace.
-However, apprentices can only apply to undertake the Professional Discussion aspect of the assessment once they have achieved a pass in the Situational Judgement Test.
+In the concluding assessment element, the End-Point Assessor leads a 45-minute Discussion to uncover additional evidence of personal development activities and how this learning was applied.
+Apprentices can only undertake the Professional Discussion aspect of the assessment once they have achieved a pass in the Situational Judgement Test.

 If you would like to learn more about the Lead Adult Care Worker Apprenticeship Standard, check out our factsheets page or alternatively you can find more information via the Institute for Apprenticeships website.